 1.0 NAME AND DEFINITIONS

 Section 1.1: Name.
-The official name of the Independent Citizens Redistricting Commission for state legislative and congressional districts (the “Commission”) is the “State of Michigan Independent Citizens Redistricting Commission.”
+The official name of the Independent Citizens Redistricting Commission for state legislative and congressional districts (the “Commission”) is the “ Michigan Independent Citizens Redistricting Commission.”

 Section 1.2: Definitions.
 For the purpose of these rules, the following terms have the meaning